Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 Although they look great at first glance and might sound foolproof in theory, Smart Shopping has some limitations:

-- No ad scheduling: Google will automatically figure out suitable times and days for your budget spend.
-Hence you don’t have an option of scheduling ads.
+- No Ad Scheduling: Google will automatically figure out suitable times and days for your budget spend.
+Hence you don’t have the option of scheduling ads.
 For instance, if performance is poor in a certain period of time, you have no other way than to leave it on Google either to run or stop showing the ads.

 Moreover, a number of columns are also unavailable, such as: